Vestibular schwannoma: Observation of Small VS

 The 1991 NIH Consensus Statement observed: "There is evidence that some patients with unilateral vestibular schwannoma and a subgroup of patients with NF2 may have tumors that fail to progress rapidly, resulting in stable neurologic function for a long time.
 The use of MRI with contrast enhancement has resulted in the identification of patients with very small, relatively asymptomatic vestibular schwannomas for whom the natural history is unknown.
 Conservative management may be appropriate for these patients."
 At the time, conservative management (i.e., observation, 'wait-and-watch'/'wait-and-scan') was reserved mainly for elderly or infirm patients.

 Data on tumor sizes at diagnosis and tumor growth behavior was sparse or contradictory and mainly short-term.
-The Central Brain Tumor Registry of the U.S., established in 1992, only began to keep records for benign tumors like VS in 2004.
+The Central Brain Tumor Registry of the United States, established in 1992, only began to keep records for benign tumors like VS in 2004.
 In 2006, a landmark study from Denmark, entitled "The Natural History of Vestibular Schwannoma," initiated a significant trend toward observation for managing small VS. Researchers in Copenhagen had the advantage that data for all Danish patients diagnosed with VS since 1976 was entered into a national database.
 The 2006 study by Stangerup et al. looked at the data for 1,818 patients (1976–2004) comparing intrameatal VS (in the auditory canal) and extrameatal VS (into the cerebellopontine angle).
 Remarkably, for the 729 patients having observation management via interval MRI scans, tumor growth was observed in only 17% of intrameatal tumors and 29% of extrameatal tumors.
 The mean observation time was 3.6 years (range 1–15 years).
 The researchers concluded: "VS growth occurs within the first 5 years after diagnosis in a limited number of tumors, primarily in tumors with an extrameatal extension.
 These findings justify primary observation of small tumors."
 The medical community and VS patients responded positively to these findings.

 'Patient Surveys' in the U.S. by the national Acoustic Neuroma Association showed an increase in "Wait-and-Watch" from 4% of respondents in 1998 to 20% in 2012.
 An important study in 2015 entitled "The Changing Landscape of Vestibular Schwannoma Management in the United States – A Shift Toward Conservatism," predicted that half of all cases of VS would be managed initially with observation by 2026.
 Stangerup et al. have urged caution (2019): "Most studies show that if tumor growth occurs, it is usually detected within the first few years of diagnosis.
 However, long-term observational studies are desperately needed to guide the development of evidence-based surveillance algorithms designed to detect late tumor progression."
 Also (see Medical and Gene Therapies, above): "Basic science and identification of genes, molecular pathways, and networks related to tumor growth are likely to change our approach to treatment including conservative management."